Feedback on my training at SAE Institute Paris

 For me, there were 4 consoles with studio, so that's 8 recs over the year.
 You can try to fit in more, in some cases I did two recs, but it's not certain that you'll manage to take 3000 slots, because you won't necessarily have the time, and you're not alone and slots have to be reserved, the aim is not to monopolize the studio and prevent other students from working.

-After that, you're free to combine your exercises and take advantage of the opportunity to make a collab', but in my day, there weren't particularly many collabs' with other branches.
+After that, you're free to combine your exercises and take advantage of the opportunity to make a collab, but in my day, there weren't particularly many collabs with other branches.
 In any case, I've recorded musicians I knew during training and mixed that with the exercises, and that's perfectly possible. :) After that, I don't recommend recording your own band.
 I did it for a drum rec, and it's hell, it's complicated to be behind the instrument and the console at the same time, and the aim is to learn how to be a sound engineer, not to learn how to duplicate yourself.
 And that also means learning how to get in touch with musicians, adapting to unfamiliar music and instruments, and so on.

 For the JV soundtrack, we'll see, if you record real instruments, why not, it doesn't matter what the motif is, as long as it fits the exercise!
-I don't remember having worked much with virtual instruments, apart from an imposed cover with Logic's pre-integrated instruments and a voice extracted from a live performance that had to be adjusted and all.
+I don't remember having worked much with virtual instruments, apart from an imposed cover with pre-integrated Logic instruments and a voice extracted from a live performance that had to be adjusted and all.
 If you want to hear my magnificent production in "chill rock electro retro" mode with crappy VSTs : https://cloud.lrob.fr/index.php/s/GnHZLL5c5EF5K8x

 When I did the training :

-You start with a mix for which you don't choose the track, without temporal FX, on a small 8- or 12-track Mackie, then you do a "wet" mix, i.e. with temporal FX, then you go on to a Mackie/Behringer, "8 BUS" (like 24 tracks with dedicated digital recorder, no PC, FX in patch only, it shapes the thing) for a mix and two rec, then an SSL AWS900 (which is a hybrid analog/digital control surface), a mix and two rec, then you have two studios with identical digital consoles (Yamaha I think, probably an 02R, a great classic, for picture sound mix and music mix), then a big AVID console for mainly picture sound, and finally, I don't know if it's the last or the last but one, you finish on a Neve console (VR I think), I don't remember mixing on it in training mode, I recorded a group of Jazzmen directly over a slot of...
-6h I think, the guys released an album to me, which they later published via a label etc. :)
+You start with a mix for which you don't choose the track, without temporal FX, on a small 8- or 12-track Mackie, then you do a "wet" mix, i.e. with temporal FX, then you move on to a Mackie/Behringer, "8 BUS" (like 24 tracks with dedicated digital recorder, no PC, FX in patch only, it shapes the thing) for a mix and two rec, then an SSL AWS900 (which is a hybrid analog/digital control surface), a mix and two rec, then you have two studios with identical digital consoles (Yamaha I think, probably an 02R, a great classic, for picture sound mix and music mix), then a big AVID console for mainly picture sound, and finally, I don't know if it's the last or the last but one, you finish on a Neve console (VR I think), I don't remember mixing on it in training mode, I recorded a group of Jazzmen directly over a slot of...
+6h I think, the guys released an album to me, which they later published via a label etc. :) :)

 For the end-of-year project, I believe we had a choice of tracks recorded during the year, on which we also had to do a radio edit.